midnightbreakfast/web/_src/magazine/_posts/issue003/2014-08-27-see-you-in-the-morning.md

 I didn’t have anyone to play with, so I decided I was a ghost, and I’d write little notes and stick them under the chairs, or write MOTHER MARGARET on the tiny mirror in nail polish with a bobby pin.
 I haunted the house.
 One day I decided hell was underneath it, so I spent all afternoon making flames out of construction paper and glitter glue and this red yarn I found.
 When Grandma came to get me for dinner, she looked sad, and took it all down and said this isn’t that kind of house, honey.
 Grandpa heard her and put his newspaper up close to his face, like always when he’s about to laugh but doesn’t want to make her mad.

+[image of dollhouse on fire]

 ***

 I went over to Mr. Green’s last night and he was wearing a belt buckle I’ve never seen before.
 Mr. Green usually dresses nice, meaning not like a man who sits around and reads all day, which is what it seems like he does.
 He wears jewel colors and not a lot of patterns.
 It looks soft but with shape.
 The only other place I’ve seen colors like that is at church during Advent, so I always half-expect hugging him to smell like incense.
 When I was little Mom would say the purple candles are for waiting, and pink is for hope.
 Anyway, this buckle looked like a cowboy’s belt, it had turquoise in it and red stones too, like circles of blood weeping out his waist.

 Is it a big day?
 I said and Yeah, he said, it’s my birthday.
 Every day on my birthday I read a poem and eat some cake.
 Do you want to do that with me, kid?
 Okay, I said, and I wished I’d worn something nicer than my sneakers.
-On the other hand, I didn’t—it looked right, me with my shoes covered in that red dust I always stir up walking home, and that scab from the box top at work, and Mr. Green with his fancy belt.
+On the other hand, I didn’t — it looked right, me with my shoes covered in that red dust I always stir up walking home, and that scab from the box top at work, and Mr. Green with his fancy belt.
 I did wish I’d known so I could write him a card.
 Usually I am better in writing.
 I want to tell him how grateful I am to come over and sit on his porch all the time, and that he talks to me like an adult even when I don’t know what I’m doing.

 My dad is nice, I love him and not just because I am supposed to.
 But sometimes when he tells me to calm it down, I see he’s worried I am different.
 If I am different, then I’m either his responsibility or a threat.
 I am grateful for his love, but it does not let me be my own person.
 My dad would never ask me about dates like Mr. Green does.
 He doesn’t even know I had one.